rsacramento/arc-plugin-tables-local-indexes/README.md

   name byEmail

 accounts
-  accountID *String # Partition key is the same as the main table, but it is optional created **String # Sort key is required! projection updated lastAccessed # only project base table's partition key and index' sort key, plus the updated and lastAccessed attributes
+  accountID *String # Partition key is the same as the main table - it is optional, but explicitly declared here created **String # Sort key is required! projection updated lastAccessed # only project base table's partition key and index' sort key, plus the updated and lastAccessed attributes
 ```